fjbsantiago/ldap-tips/README.md

 olcAccess: to dn.base="cn=user,ou=groups,dc=example,dc=com" by * read
 ```

-Note: the **break** keyword on the second olcAccess.
+Note the **break** keyword on the second olcAccess.
 Even though this ACL is broad enough to cover every user, this makes LDAP keep evaluating following ACLs.

 #### Loading ACL from .ldif file and applying it
 ```